 "It's empowerment.
 The best thing for an artist is when someone comes up and tells you that your music helped them get through some shit.
 That's the greatest thing, not, 'Oh you were the best band on the night or you have the best look or you have the best song.'"

-Having the best song might not be the absolute number one accolade, but DevilDriver have their share of crackers on new record, Trust No One.
+Having the best song might not be the absolute number one accolade, but DevilDriver have their share of crackers.
 Dez puts the band's rich vein of form down to the reason: the vibe.

 "When the vibe is not compromised, the music is amazing and that's what is happening with this band on this album," he says.
 "I know a hundred bands our size or bigger that all tour together that all hate each other.
 You can hear it on their records, you can feel it on stage, you can feel it backstage.
 That's misery walking.